REIKI (West) TIMELINE

 The main elements of Reiki’s worldview that can be recognized in virtually all Western Reiki styles are the following:

 Every-day reality and transcendent reality.
-Contemporary Western Reiki is a spiritual healing
+Contemporary Western Reiki is a spiritual healing practice

-practice that operatespractice that operates both in every-day reality as well as in a transcendent reality.
+that operates both in every-day reality as well as in a transcendent reality.
 The practice, therefore, holds several rituals that are believed to offer an interface between those two realms.
 The best known ritual found today sets Reiki apart from many other contemporary CAM modalities: the initiation ritual.
 Another interface is the use of sacred and secret symbols.
 Finally, the aspect of healing is holistically interpreted to include spirit, which also touches transcendence.

 Reiki energy.
 Practitioners believe in a subtle energy, mostly called universal (life) energy, reiki energy, divine energy, God Power, God energy or Love energy.
 For all styles this is the very basic element which underpins the practice of Reiki.

 Necessity of an undistorted flow.
 Practitioners believe that an undistorted flow of this energy within a person is needed for good health, balance in life and well-being, often belonging to the realm of “healing.”

 Relation between reiki energy and healing.
 A universal goal of practising Reiki is healing.
 Practitioners believe that receiving this energy through the laying on of hands, at will, has beneficial effect on body and/or mind and/or spirit and/or soul.
 Most often it is called healing where the concept “healing” is not overtly defined, but at the same time in emic literature there are numerous reports of cures resulting from Reiki treatments.